What to Watch Verdict

 'Foundation' continues to raise intriguing questions, and even if the answers seem far-off, the show's suspense is effective.

-- - It's still hard to tell what the endgame with this show is, even within its first season
+It's still hard to tell what the endgame with this show is, even within its first season

-- - The mystery sometimes feels too maddeningly vague
+The mystery sometimes feels too maddeningly vague

-- - The imbalance of Gaal Dornick as a narrator and as a character continues to frustrate
+The imbalance of Gaal Dornick as a narrator and as a character continues to frustrate

 So Brother Dawn decides to move up his own departure date by a day (without telling Azura).
 Though there’s some initial tension, he escapes fairly quickly and makes it out of the palace seemingly undetected.
 Azura is pleasantly surprised by the arrival of her new beau, except it becomes clear that he’s less beau to her than bait.
-Yes, Brother Dawn’s departure was made so smoothly not because things lined up perfectly, but because Azura and others on the outside were working on purpose to lure him out so that his nanobots could be transferred into another clone of Cleon (also Bilton), who would then be re-installed at the palace in the hopes of overthrowing the three Brothers for good.
+Yes, Brother Dawn’s departure was made so smooth not because things lined up perfectly, but because Azura and others on the outside were working on purpose to lure him out so that his nanobots could be transferred into another clone of Cleon, who would then be re-installed at the palace in the hopes of overthrowing the three Brothers for good.

 Ah, but there’s one more twist here: Dusk and his agents have been tailing Dawn the whole time, and just before the color-blind Dawn is about to be killed and the new clone installed in his place, they arrive and dispatch the new clone, Azura and the others.
-Dusk all but says that Dawn is done for, and that neither he nor Day would ever want to deal with Dawn’s imperfections.
+Dusk all but says that Dawn is done for and that neither he nor Day would ever want to deal with Dawn’s imperfections.
 But it is technically up to Day to decide and he’s about to return from his trip in the Spiral.
 (Pace only shows up very shortly here, without any dialogue, looking very ... uh ... let’s say displeased.)

 It’s wise advice for the adult Salvor, who wakes up as the Invictus completes its jump.
 She’s pleasantly surprised to learn that the Invictus has jumped to Terminus itself, a jump enabled by the now-dead Lewis (Elliott Cowan).
-Salvor ends up making a brief jump herself, returning to the ship that she and the others had used to leave Terminus to begin with.
+Salvor ends up making a brief jump herself, returning to the ship that she and the others had used to leave Terminus, to begin with.
 If that wasn’t convenient enough, she’s then greeted by a piece of space debris that isn’t debris at all: it’s her lover Hugo (Daniel MacPherson), who brought along a group of Thespin soldiers to turn off the jump system on the Invictus.
 While Salvor heads down to the surface of Terminus to see why it is that no one is responding to her many calls for help on the ship, Hugo and the Thespins go to the Invictus and are able to capture all but one of the Anacreon warriors.
-Speaking of convenience, you may not be surprised to learn that the one Anacreon warriors who they don’t capture is Phara (Kubbra Sait), the vindictive Grand Huntress, who has commandeered a Thespin ship on her own.
+You may not be surprised to learn that the one Anacreon warrior who they don’t capture is Phara (Kubbra Sait), the vindictive Grand Huntress, who has commandeered a Thespin ship on her own.